eddpayne/uk-pr-election-count/README.md

 # uk-pr-election-count
-Counting UK election results using a party list PR system in regional constiutencies
+Counting UK election results using a party list PR system in regional constituencies